Automattic/juice/README.md

 ## Documentation

+Juice is exposed as a standard module, and from CLI with a smaller set of options.

 ### Options

 All juice methods take an options object that can contain any of these properties, though not every method uses all of these: